learn-co-students/first-ide-lab-bootcamp-prep-000/README.md

   <br>

-  The File Tree in the IDE is a way to browse the file and folders in the lab.
+  The  Tree in the IDE is a way to browse the file and folders in the lab.
 It works a lot like a file browser on your computer, showing you the top level folder on top, generally the lab name, and then all the files and folders inside the folder.

   <img src="//learn-co-videos.s3.amazonaws.com/learn-co-orientation/learn-expanded-tree.png" style="display: block"/>